Knowledges of explosion-proof electrical equipment

-Explosion-proof types are classified according to the environment in which explosion-proof electrical equipment is used, the characteristics of the product itself, safety and structure.
-They are flameproof, intrinsically safe, increased safety, encapsulated, positive pressure and oil-immersed.
-The most common type is explosion-proof electrical equipment, with the explosion-proof mark "d".
+Explosion-proof types are categorized based on the environment in which the explosion-proof electrical equipment is utilized, the inherent characteristics of the products, as well as their safety features and structural design.
+These types include flameproof, intrinsically safe, increased safety, encapsulated, positive pressure, and oil-immersed equipment.
+The most prevalent type found is the explosion-proof electrical equipment, marked with the explosion-proof designation "d".
+Recent updates in the field have emphasized the importance of innovation in these classifications, enhancing the adaptability of explosion-proof electrical equipment to various hazardous environments.

 Class I: coal mine gas